QuickFlo/QuickForms/README.md

 A: The core is framework-agnostic.
 Vue bindings are production-ready.
 React/Angular bindings can be built using the same core.

-**Q: Does it support async validation?**

-A: Not yet, but it's on the roadmap.
-You can work around it by using form-level validation in the `@submit` handler.

 **Q: Can I use custom components?**

 A: Yes!
 See the "Custom Components" section above.
 The tester system gives you full control over component selection.